Mina-88/gpt2-control-motives/README.md

 jupyter notebook notebooks/control_motives_gpt2_medium.ipynb
 ```

 CPU is enough.
-Most cells run quickly; the patching sweep is the slow part and
+Most cells run quickly, the patching sweep is the slow part and
 takes roughly 40 minutes on CPU.

 To run variants, edit `emotion_cands` for negative, power, or positive emotion